-Also, the CIT Code includes transfer pricing rules, which follow the general OECD guidelines.
+In addition, the CIT Code includes transfer pricing rules, which follow the general OECD guidelines.
 According to these rules, commercial transactions between associated enterprises should be subject to identical terms and conditions to those that would be accepted and agreed between independent entities (arm's-length principle).
 These provisions apply to dealings between a branch and its headquarters.
-There are several compliance obligations in relation to transactions between related parties that are applicable to any entity with income in excess of €3 million.
+There are several compliance obligations in relation to transactions between related parties that are applicable to any entity with income in excess of $\mathfrak{E}3$ million.

-Tax losses may be carried forward within the following time limits: (1) tax losses generated from 1 January 2014 through 31 December 2016 can be carried forward for 12 years; (2) tax losses generated from 1 January 2017 onwards can be carried forward for a five-year period.
+Tax losses may be carried forward within the following time limits:

+- a tax losses generated from 1 January 2014 through 31 December 2016 can be carried forward for 12 years; and - b tax losses generated from 1 January 2017 onwards can be carried forward for a five-year period.